umer480/kubernetes/deployment-rollout-rollback.md

 Metrics show degraded performance.

-### 🔙 How rollback works

-Kubernetes automatically keeps a history of previous ReplicaSet revisions for a Deployment.

-When you trigger a rollback:
+**When you trigger a rollback**:

-1-Kubernetes finds the last known stable ReplicaSet.

-2-It starts a new rollout using that older version.
+1-It starts a new rollout using that older version.

-3-The broken version is replaced safely (similar to a normal rollout).
+2-The broken version is replaced safely (similar to a normal rollout).